 In 1926, the American Malt Company rook over the Baurenschrnidt Brewery for its malt production.
 By 1931 the American Malt Company outgrew this site and purchased the Weissner Brewery complex.
 John Loughlin FitzSimons (1883-1942) made the purchase and also created one of the biggest moves of machinery and equipment in Baltimore's history.
 The move was completed and the plant made operational in 30 days.
 Only a small part of the equipment left at the brewery was usable in the production or packaging of malt syrup due to the fact that much of the equipment had become outdated.

-By coincidence the nation, in 1967, was once again in the midst of war when the brewery was sold to the Allegheny Beverage Corporation.
+By coincidence, the nation, in 1967, was once again in the midst of war when the brewery was sold to the Allegheny Beverage Corporation.
 The corporation began brewing Heibrau, Keg, and Arrow beers.
-Finally due to competition from several national breweries, Allegheny donated the 2 acre site of the Weissner brewery to the Ciry of Baltimore, in 1973.
+Finally, due to competition from several national breweries, Allegheny donated the 2-acre site of the Weissner Brewery to the City of Baltimore, in 1973.

 The complex, last known as the American Brewery (the American label), closed in 1973.
-Most of the equipment was been removed, except some large vats in the brewhouse.
+Most of the equipment has been removed, except some large vats in the brewhouse.